Home

 What do these terms alphabetical, metric and std inch mean?
 They are explained in a section below.
 The sizes in the above chart do not go as large as modern sizes (180/55 or 240/40) because new bikes are not made to use the Inch Format.

 The above tire size conversion chart does not mean that these tires are universally interchangeable.
 They are to give you a point of reference when upgrading your older tires.
-Consult your motorcycle's manual or manufacturer's customer service department for correct replacements for original equipment tires.
+Consult your motorcycle’s manual or manufacturer’s customer service

 Critical clearances, motorcycle compatibility and stability, load-bearing capacity, speed rating, radial vs. non-radial, pattern and tread compound requirements, inflation recommendations, and front-to-rear tire matching will all vary with tire selection.